 RDM was originally a linkable library of C functions for use by C application developers.
 It still is, but it is also much more.
 The following three APIs are Raima proprietary.
 Other standard APIs have been supplied, as you will see below.

-The following three APIs are demonstrated by real code in the demos page.
-Follow the links for the API-specific demo.
+The following APIs are demonstrated by real code in the product.

 The “cursor” RDM API is a modern makeover of the classic RDM C API.
 It retains the low-level control, but provides a more intuitive and easier-to-use interface.
 The use of cursors allows for multiple independent positions on the same set of data.
 This Cursor interface gives the developers the ability to work with data similar to SQL results sets without the overhead required by an interpretive interface.
 The Cursor API is the suggested interface for all new C- based RDM applications.

 The RDM Objective-C interface provides database-specific sets of classes implementing higher-level abstractions.
 These generated interfaces are built to fit a specific database schema using an object-orientated approach.
 Objects are defined to represent each table type in the database, and the C data types used by RDM are automatically translated with native Foundation objects when reading or updating data in the database.
 This simplifies the use of the database in Objective-C applications since the translation from C data types to objects is automatically handled.
 The Objective-C API is supported when development targets iOS or OSX.

 The RDM C++ API is custom-generated for each database schema.
 A Database class is generated to provide operations on the whole database.
 A Cursor class is generated to operate on each table defined in the schema.
 Through the use of the custom classes and the ability to use Exceptions for error handling the RDM C++ API is a powerful and intuitive programming interface, with expected support for try/catch functionality.
 The RDM C++ API is the suggested interface for all C++ development.